 Conductor - Violinist - Educator

-Ms. Bourque worked as the assistant conductor of the University of Toronto Wind Ensemble from 2015-2017 where she also founded and conducted the University of Toronto Brass Ensemble.
+Ms. Slentz worked as the assistant conductor of the University of Toronto Wind Ensemble from 2015-2017 where she also founded and conducted the University of Toronto Brass Ensemble.
 In 2016, she was also chosen to work with Orchestra Toronto as their assistant conductor for one of their concerts.

 She has participated in music symposiums across Canada and has been chosen by the University of Michigan and the New England Conservatory in Boston for their summer conducting programs in 2016.
 She has studied under Maestros Uri Mayer, Alexis Haüser, Alain Cazes, Dr. Jerry Luckhardt, Dr. Rob Taylor, Dr. Michael Haithcock, Dr. Charles Peltz, and Mr. Frank Battisti.

-Ms. Bourque is also recognized as an acclaimed pedagogue in the musical scene.
+Ms. Slentz is also recognized as an acclaimed pedagogue in the musical scene.
 She has been teaching violin at the University of Toronto, the Collège Régina Assumpta, Le Jardin des Violons, and in her private studio.
 She has also been working as a music specialist for many French and English school boards in the province of Quebec.
 She was the Senior School Music Teacher at Holy Trinity School in Richmond Hill for the 2017-2018 academic year.

 She is the recipient of five scholarships from McGill University, and the Al Mercury Scholarship from the University of Toronto.
 Most recently, she received the prestigious Women’s Musical Club of Toronto Foundation Graduate Fellowship for the 2016-2017 academic year.